 Quick Answer

-Under Armour shifted from purely sport-centric gear to lifestyle wear because the U.S. market demanded comfort, versatility, and athleisure-driven fashion.
+Under Armour shifted from purely sport-centric gear to lifestyle wear because the market increasingly demanded:

-💬 From my OEM experience, lifestyle categories grow faster and allow brands to reach wider audiences beyond athletes.
+From an OEM perspective, lifestyle categories usually grow faster because they reach people beyond core athletes.

 1. Why Under Armour Shifted Toward Lifestyle Wear